 Gas / Diesel Costs

 One of the big costs of running your trucking business is the price of fuel.
-When the cost of these is down, you may need to save money while the cost of fuel increases, as it is now.
+When the cost of these is down, you may need to save money while the cost of fuel increases, as it is now over $6.00 per gallon.
 This type of expense can really eat into your profits.

 However, if you plan ahead for it, you can survive and thrive when the expense goes back down.